zamm-dev/dev-notes/zamm-notes/layout.md

 export const PLAYWRIGHT_TEST_TIMEOUT = 2.2 * PLAYWRIGHT_TIMEOUT;
 ```

-We als notice that in `.github\workflows\tests.yaml`, there are the lines
+We also notice that in `.github\workflows\tests.yaml`, there are the lines

 ```yaml
     env: